Improving Higher Education Outcomes for Students from Foster Care

 Regional Service Coordination Groups (RSCGs)

 We provide planning and facilitative support to help empower RSCGs in central and eastern Washington.
-Led by members of local schools and non-profit organizations, RSCGs promote a cross-sector, student-centered approach to regional wraparound service delivery for students from foster care through proactive collaboration, service coordination, and intervention.
+Led by members of local schools and non-profit organizations, RSCGs promote a cross-sector, student-centered approach to regional wraparound service delivery for students from foster care through collaboration, service coordination, and intervention.

 Leadership and Partnerships